- Patients

 How are keloid scars treated?

-Your specialist may advise you to try certain treatments first to reduce your scar, such as steroid injections.
-If these haven’t worked for you, then careful surgery combined with precision radiation therapy may be appropriate for you.
+Your specialist may advise you to try certain treatments to help reduce inflammation.
+If these treatments haven't worked for you, then careful surgery combined with precision radiation therapy may be appropriate for you.2

 Chapter 04